caglartoklu/pyin.vim/README.markdown

 # pyin.vim

+*pyin.vim* provides unobtrusive Python buffer execution and linting commands such as Pylint, PyCodeStyle, AutoPep8 and Vulture and help on cursor word.
-Executes Python code in Vim buffers and insert its output.
+It can also execute Python code in any Vim buffer and insert its output.

+The plugin does not get in your way, and does not clash with your key mappings and does not require +Python or anything else in your Vim.
+It will simply run the Python tools from command line and shows the output.
+It can easily be used with other Vim plugins for Python.

 *pyin.vim* allows you to run Python code pieces and embed its output in the buffer.
 It takes a visual selection of Python code from any type of buffer,